Relocating from Switzerland to Portugal

 How are Swiss pensions taxed after moving to Portugal?

-Swiss pension taxation depends on pension type, timing, Portuguese tax residence, Swiss rules, and the Portugal–Switzerland double taxation treaty.
-AHV/AVS, occupational pensions, vested benefits, third-pillar assets, and lump sums may be treated differently.
+The treatment of Swiss pensions depends on the pension or asset involved, payment structure, timing, Portuguese tax residence, Swiss and Portuguese domestic rules, and applicable Portugal–Switzerland treaty provisions.
+AHV/AVS, occupational pensions, vested benefits, third-pillar assets, and lump-sum payments may be treated differently.

 Is Portugal cheaper than Switzerland?